Work in Progress

 - Finally his death is recorded - well, there was a link here but the URL has clearly been changed and I cannot now find it!
 It is so annoying when this happens.
 From memory it was in the early 1620s.

 - Franncis Mordent baptised two children according to the records of the parish of Stonegrave, Yorkshire

 - Elizabeth Mordent on 20th March 1591

-- John Mordaunt, gentleman, who, according to the accounts of the churchwardens, St. Martin-in-the-Fields, was buried in the church on 29th November, 1593.
+- John Mordaunt, gentleman, who, according to the accounts of the churchwardens, St. Martin-in-the-Fields, was buried in the church on 29th November, 1593, also recorded in the church register.
 His ground in the church, cloth, an afternoon knell and peals were paid for, total cost 4s.
 4d. (in "old" pre-1970 money, now 22 pence/pennies).
 I have not found how he could fit in the "aristocratic" genealogies.

 - Margaret Mordant married Ismael Turner at St Mildred Poultry with St. Mary Colchurch, London, on 2nd March 1594/95

 - Henry Mordent was christened on 28th December 1596 at Old Warden, Bedford, by unrecorded parents.
 This is the same church and period in which Katherine and Parnell Mordaunt of the "Mordaunts of the Hill" were married but it is difficult to see how this Henry fits in.

 - Barbara Mordaunt was a beneficiary of the will of Anne Brockett (d.
 1616) of Wildhill (Hertfordshire?), described as "my loving friend," with a sum of money to buy a ring.
 A witness to the will appears to be an H. Mordaunt

 - William Mordant, an infant, was buried at St. Botolph, Bishopsgate, London, on 6th December, 1617.